 Online public consultation on the draft OECD Recommendation of the Council on Open Government

 The Recommendation of the Council on Open Government was adopted by Council on the 14 December 2017.
-The Recommendation is available here in English and French.
+The Recommendation is available here in English, French & Spanish.

 In the spirit of open government, the OECD launched an online public consultation on the draft Recommendation on 10 July 2017.